perak/kitchen-site/files/getting_started.md

 **Note:** perak:joins package is experimental and will change in the future (and maybe another package will be used instead).

-*Example application that demonstrates using joins will be added soon*
+You can see a **live example** using joins <a href="http://generator-invoices.meteor.com" target="_blank">here</a>

+**Note:** The source code for all examples can be found <a href="https://github.com/perak/kitchen-examples" target="_blank">here</a>.

 Dataview Component
 ==================

-The component of type `dataview` is used to show data from the database's collection with search and sort functions (other view styles such as "list" and "gallery" are under construction).
+The component of type `dataview` is used to show data from the database's collection with search and sort functions (data appears in a table - other view styles such as "list" and "gallery" are under construction).

 A minimal application with a `dataview` component should look like this: